lvavrcik/Engeto-project-3---Election-Scraper/README.md

  ### Starting the project ###
 Starting the project is via terminal/command line and will require 2 arguments:
-* First argument is the url from the "select municipality" column (marked with an "X")
+* The first argument is the URL address referring to the websites with municipality results we want to scrape
 * Second argument is the resulting file name in which the table will be saved.
-It must end with the extension ".csv".
+It must end with the extension ".csv"

 The whole command then looks like this:
 `Engeto-project3-Election_scraper.py 'https://www.volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=2&xnumnuts=2101' 'vysledky_benesov.csv'`